-• Discriminated against in sentencing, confinement, and release.
-Individuals with I/DD are subject to abuse and exploitation when incarcerated and denied either alternatives to incarceration or appropriate habilitation programs that would address their intellectual disability, and/or behavior, and help them return safely to the community.
-When incarcerated, individuals with I/DD often serve extended time because they do not understand or cannot meet steps to reduce time and secure an earlier release.
+- Denied redress.
+Individuals with IDD are subject to routine denial of opportunities for legal redress because of outdated and stereotyped views of their credibility, their competence to testify, or their need for advocacy, supports, and accommodations; - Denied due process.
+Individuals with IDD are often denied due process and effective, knowledgeable advocacy and legal representation at each stage of the proceedings; and - Discriminated against in sentencing, confinement, and release.
+Individuals with IDD are subject to abuse and exploitation when incarcerated and denied either alternatives to incarceration or appropriate habilitation programs that would address their intellectual disability, and/or behavior, and help them return safely to the community.
+When incarcerated, individuals with IDD often serve extended time because they do not understand or cannot meet steps to reduce time and secure an earlier release.

-When individuals with I/DD or their families come into contact with the criminal justice system, they find few organized resources for information, training, technical assistance, referral, and supports.
-Moreover, people living with I/DD who enter the criminal justice system encounter unique problems not faced by their nondisabled peers, such as:
+When individuals with IDD or their families come into contact with the criminal justice system, they find few organized resources for information, training, technical assistance, referral, and supports.
+Moreover, people living with IDD who enter the criminal justice system encounter unique problems not faced by their nondisabled peers, such as:

-- Failing to have their disability correctly identified by authorities who lack the expertise to discern the presence and nature of their disability (especially when the disability is denied by the person or somewhat hidden); - Giving incriminating statements or false "confessions" because the individual is manipulated, coerced, misled, confused by either conventional or inappropriately used investigative techniques, or desires to please the questioner; - Experiencing inappropriate assessments for competency to stand trial even when the individual cannot understand the criminal justice proceeding or is unable to assist their lawyer in their own defense; - Being inappropriately placed in long-term institutions and subject to inappropriate one-size-fits-all "competency training" designed for people with other disabilities or no disabilities; and - "Waiving" rights unknowingly when warnings such as Miranda are given without accommodating the person's I/DD.
+- Failing to have their disability correctly identified by authorities who lack the expertise to discern the presence and nature of their disability (especially when the disability is denied by the person or somewhat hidden); - Giving incriminating statements or false "confessions" because the individual is manipulated, coerced, misled, confused by either conventional or inappropriately used investigative techniques, or desires to please the questioner; - Experiencing inappropriate assessments for competency to stand trial even when the individual cannot understand the criminal justice proceeding or is unable to assist their lawyer in their own defense; - Being inappropriately placed in long-term institutions and subject to inappropriate one-size-fits-all "competency training" designed for people with other disabilities or no disabilities; and - "Waiving" rights unknowingly when warnings such as Miranda are given without accommodating the person's IDD.

-While the Supreme Court ruled in $Atkins\ v$ . $Virginia^2$ that it is a violation of the Eighth Amendment ban on cruel and unusual punishment to execute people with intellectual disability, states continue to play a major role in applying the term and in deciding the process for consideration of a defendant's intellectual disability.
+While the Supreme Court ruled in Atkins v.
+Virginia that it is a violation of the Eighth Amendment ban on cruel and unusual punishment to execute people with intellectual disability, states continue to play a major role in applying the term and in deciding the process for consideration of a defendant's intellectual disability.
 Laws vary from state to state on how a defendant proves the presence of intellectual disability.
 States also vary widely regarding whether it is the judge or jury who decides if the defendant has intellectual disability.
-States sometimes inappropriately appoint people who are not knowledgeable about intellectual disability to conduct "assessments" for intellectual disability or to offer "a diagnosis" that they are not professionally trained or qualified to provide.
-As a result, defendants may not have their intellectual disability correctly identified because of a state's unfair and inaccurate procedures.
-The Supreme Court ruled again in $Hall\ v$ . $Florida^3$ in 2014, reaffirming the Atkins decision and denying states' use of strict IQ cutoffs to diagnose intellectual disability.
+States sometimes inappropriately appoint people who are not knowledgeable about intellectual disability to conduct "assessments" for intellectual disability or to offer "a diagnosis" that they are not professionally